6 Reasons to Not Pay the Ransom in a Ransomware Attack

 In most cases, the answer is no.

-It’s never a good idea to give in to a cyber criminal’s demands.
-For one thing, the United States government, and more specifically the FBI, doesn’t recommend that companies pay ransoms to hackers, since it’s a serious crime, and the act of paying them just encourages their criminal behavior to continue.
+When dealing with ransomware or any other cyberattack, it’s never a good idea to give in to hackers’ demands.
+For one thing, the FBI advises companies not to pay the ransom.
+Ransomware attacks are a serious crime, and the act of paying the bad actors only supports their criminal activity (and the industry that fuels it).
 We’ll have more to say on that below, but the point here is that law enforcement agencies are very clear that businesses should not pay.

-The FBI warns, “The United States Government (USG) does not encourage paying a ransom to criminal actors” and doing so comes with “serious risks.”
-Among other things, the FBI writes, “Paying the ransom doesn’t guarantee an organization will get their data back, we have seen cases where organizations never got the decryption key after having paid the ransom.”
+In its Ransomware Prevention guide, the FBI warns, “The United States Government (USG) does not encourage paying a ransom to criminal actors” and doing so comes with “serious risks.”
+Among other things, the FBI writes, “Paying the ransom doesn’t guarantee an organization will get their data back.
+We have seen cases where organizations never got the decryption key after having paid the ransom.”
 That’s just money down the drain that most companies will never recover (along with their data if they don’t have backups).

 Let’s explore this point a bit further, along with other key reasons why the FBI and cybersecurity experts warn against paying the ransom.